Alibris Secondhand Books Standard

 I grew up with a simplistic, literal understanding of the story.
 Living in a small town, I was not aware that there was more than one way to read it.
 I was in college before I was exposed to the idea of allegory in the Bible.
 Adam and Eve were symbolic of all human beings.

-But it never fully sunk in until 10:28 AM, April 9, 2003.
-Iain Christopher Alderman was born into this world completely innocent.
+But in the spring of 2003 my first child was born into this world completely innocent.
 Naked and unashamed.
-His early life was like being in paradise: he only needed to make a sound and two godlike beings would be there to take care of his needs.
+His early life was like being in paradise: he only needed to make a sound and some godlike being would appear to take care of his needs.

 He hasn't yet reached the point of deliberate disobedience, but I know the day will come, just as it does for all of us.
 And I wouldn't be surprised if, when confronted on that day, he tries to blame someone else.